Laravel-Samples/Laravel-Real-time_Socket-io/README.md

 This app works along with [Socket.io], [Redis], [Predis], [Laravel Events], [Laravel Channels], [Laravel Form Requests], [Laravel Middleware], [Laravel Echo], [AdminLTE] and [Vue.js]

-In addition to the repository [Laravel-RealTime_Notifications_Pusher], this app includes a customized User Registration.
+In addition to the repository [Laravel-RealTime_Notifications_Pusher], this app includes an AdminLTE dashboard and the websocket is now socket.io.

 ### Home page real-time message updating: